Click the image to view an accessible pdf of the Institute for Disability's timeline.

 Building Spaces and Programs

-In July of 1972, Dr. Marvin Fifield was appointed as Director of the CPD with Dr. Glendon Casto as Associate Director, Dr. Ron Thorkildsen as Business Administrator, Dr. Devoe Rickert as Educational Director, Dr. Alan Hofmeister as Research and Evaluation Director, and Dr. Joseph Kesler as Medical Director.
-The Northern Utah Diagnostic Unit was moved into the Center, and screening and testing services were increased for children referred throughout the four-state region, but mainly from Cache Valley and adjacent counties.
+In July of 1972, Dr. Marvin Fifield was appointed as Director with Dr. Glendon Casto as Associate Director, Dr. Ron Thorkildsen as Business Administrator, Dr. Devoe Rickert as Educational Director, Dr. Alan Hofmeister as Research and Evaluation Director, and Dr. Joseph Kesler as Medical Director.
+The Northern Utah Diagnostic Unit was moved into the Institute, and screening and testing services were increased for children referred throughout the four-state region, but mainly from Cache Valley and adjacent counties.
 Three demonstration classrooms for children with disabilities and one for children with hearing loss were located in the facility.
 In addition, the Special Education Instructional Materials Center and the Instructional Technology Project were moved from the Department of Special Education into the CPD building.

 Due to construction cost overrides, most of the money designated for equipment and furniture in the new CPD was depleted.
 Needed office and classroom equipment was obtained from surplus properties on campus and from Hill Air Force Base.
 Classroom desks and chairs were provided by the Cache School District.
 Surplus desks, file cabinets, chairs, etc. can still be found 30 years later in some of the CPD offices.